ministryofjustice/laa-assure-hmrc-data/docs/development/setup.md

 # run rails server using the self-signed certificate
 rails s -b "ssl://localhost:3000?key=$HOME/.ssl/localhost.key&cert=$HOME/.ssl/localhost.crt"
 ```
+note: running `bin/setup` will give you the option to generate this certificate via its script.

 You can now open `https://localhost:3000` and login.
 If you recieve an unauthorised error this will be because you have not seeded your self in your local database.